 Optimally, the description of the chief complaint is obtained from the patient, but this may not be realistic.
 The patient may be unable to respond or may not speak English.
-Data may need to be gathered from family, friends, bystanders, and prehospital personnel.
+Data may need to be gathered from family, friends, or bystanders, or from the completed admission database if the patient has been transferred from another area in the hospital.
 If the patient or family cannot speak English, an approved hospital translator should be contacted to help with the interview and subsequent evaluations and communication.
-It is not recommended that family or friends are used to translate for a non-English speaking patient in order to protect the patient's privacy, to avoid the likelihood that family will not understand appropriate medical terminology for translation, and to eliminate wellintentioned but potential bias in translating back and forth for the patient.
-In the absence of a history source, practitioners must depend exclusively on the physical findings (eg, presence of medication patches, permanent pacemaker, or old surgery scars), knowledge of pathophysiology, and access to prior paper, electronic medical records (EMRs), or transport records to identify the potential causes of the admission.
+It is not advised to use family or friends to translate for a non-English speaking patient for reasons such as protection of the patient's privacy, the likelihood that family will not understand appropriate medical terminology for translation, and to avoid well-intentioned but potential bias in translating back and forth for the patient.

+In the absence of a history source, practitioners must depend exclusively on the physical findings (eg, presence of medication patches, permanent pacemaker, or old surgery scars), knowledge of pathophysiology, and access to prior paper or electronic medical records to identify the potential causes of the admission.

 Assessment of the chief complaint focuses on determining the body systems involved and the extent of associated symptoms.
 Additional questions explore the time of onset, precipitating factors, and severity.
-Although the admission quick check phase is focused on obtaining a quick overview of the key life-sustaining systems, a more in-depth assessment of a particular system may need to be done at this time.
-For example, in the prearrival case study scenario presented, completion of the ABCDEs is followed quickly by more extensive assessment of both the nervous and respiratory systems.
+Although the arrival quick check phase is focused on obtaining a quick overview of the key life-sustaining systems, a more in-depth assessment of a particular system may need to be done at this time; for example, in the prearrival case study scenario presented, completion of the ABCDEs is followed quickly by more extensive assessment of both the nervous and respiratory systems.